-- Port A, Bit 0 ADC0/PCINT0 - ADC0: Analog to Digital Converter, Channel 0. - PCINT0: Pin Change Interrupt source 0.
-The PA0 pin can serve as an external interrupt source for pin change interrupt 0. - Port A, Bit 1 ADC1/AIN0/PCINT1 - ADC1: Analog to Digital Converter, Channel 1. - AIN0: Analog Comparator Positive Input.
+• Port A, Bit 0 - ADC0/PCINT0

+- ADC0: Analog to Digital Converter, Channel 0. - PCINT0: Pin Change Interrupt source 0.
+The PA0 pin can serve as an external interrupt source for pin change interrupt 0.

+Port A, Bit 1 - ADC1/AIN0/PCINT1

+- ADC1: Analog to Digital Converter, Channel 1. - AINO: Analog Comparator Positive Input.
 Configure the port pin as input with the internal pull-up switched off to avoid the digital port function from interfering with the function of the Analog Comparator. - PCINT1: Pin Change Interrupt source 1.
-The PA1 pin can serve as an external interrupt source for pin change interrupt 0. - Port A, Bit 2 ADC2/AIN1/PCINT2 - ADC2: Analog to Digital Converter, Channel 2. - AIN1: Analog Comparator Negative Input.
-Configure the port pin as input with the internal pull-up switched off to avoid the digital port function from interfering with the function of the Analog Comparator.
+The PA1 pin can serve as an external interrupt source for pin change interrupt 0.

+• Port A, Bit 2 - ADC2/AIN1/PCINT2

+- ADC2: Analog to Digital Converter, Channel 2. - AIN1: Analog Comparator Negative Input.
+Configure the port pin as input with the internal pull-up switched off to avoid the digital port function from interfering with the function of the Analog Comparator. - PCINT2: Pin Change Interrupt source 2.
+The PA2 pin can serve as an external interrupt source for pin change interrupt 0.

-- PCINT2: Pin Change Interrupt source 2.
-The PA2 pin can serve as an external interrupt source for pin change interrupt 0. - Port A, Bit 3 ADC3/PCINT3 - ADC3: Analog to Digital Converter, Channel 3. - PCINT3: Pin Change Interrupt source 3.
-The PA3 pin can serve as an external interrupt source for pin change interrupt 0. - Port A, Bit 4 ADC4/PCINT4 - ADC4: Analog to Digital Converter, Channel 4. - PCINT4: Pin Change Interrupt source 4.
-The PA4 pin can serve as an external interrupt source for pin change interrupt 0. - Port A, Bit 5 ADC5/PCINT5 - ADC5: Analog to Digital Converter, Channel 5. - PCINT5: Pin Change Interrupt source 5.
-The PA5 pin can serve as an external interrupt source for pin change interrupt 0. - Port A, Bit 6 ADC6/SS/PCINT6 - ADC6: Analog to Digital Converter, Channel 6. - SS: Slave Select Input.
-Regardless of DDA6, this pin is automatically configured as an input when SPI is enabled as a slave.
-The data direction of this pin is controlled by DDA6 when SPI is enabled as a master. - PCINT6: Pin Change Interrupt source 6.
-The PA6 pin can serve as an external interrupt source for pin change interrupt 0. - Port A, Bit 7 ADC7/OC0B/ICP1/T1/SCL/SCK/PCINT7 - ADC7: Analog to Digital Converter, Channel 7. - OC0B: Output Compare Match output.
-The PA7 pin can serve as an external output for the Timer/Counter0 Compare Match B. The pin has to be configured as an output (DDA7 set (one)) to serve this function.
-This is also the output pin for the PWM mode timer function. - ICP1: Input Capture Pin.
-The PA7 pin can act as an Input Capture Pin for Timer/Counter1. - T1: Timer/Counter1 counter source. - SCL: TWI Clock.
-The pin is disconnected from the port and becomes the serial clock for the TWI when TWEN in TWSCRA is set.
-In this mode of operation, the pin is driven by an open drain driver with slew rate limitation and a spike filter. - SCK: SPI Master Clock Output / Slave Clock Input.
-Regardless of DDA7, this pin is automatically configured as an input when SPI is enabled as a slave.
-The data direction of the pin is controlled by DDA7 when SPI is enabled as a master. - PCINT7: Pin Change Interrupt source 7.
+Port A, Bit 3 - ADC3/PCINT3

+- ADC3: Analog to Digital Converter, Channel 3. - PCINT3: Pin Change Interrupt source 3.
+The PA3 pin can serve as an external interrupt source for pin change interrupt 0.

+Port A, Bit 4 - ADC4/T0/PCINT4

+- ADC4: Analog to Digital Converter, Channel 4. - T0: Timer/Counter0 counter source. - PCINT4: Pin Change Interrupt source 4.
+The PA4 pin can serve as an external interrupt source for pin change interrupt 0.

+Port A, Bit 5 - ADC5/OC0B/PCINT5

+- ADC5: Analog to Digital Converter, Channel 5. - OC0B: Output Compare Match output.
+The PA5 pin can serve as an external output for the Timer/Counter0 Compare Match B. The pin has to be configured as an output (DDA5 set (one)) to serve this function.
+This is also the output pin for the PWM mode timer function. - PCINT5: Pin Change Interrupt source 5.
+The PA5 pin can serve as an external interrupt source for pin change interrupt 0.

+Port A, Bit 6 - ADC6/PCINT6

+- ADC6: Analog to Digital Converter, Channel 6. - PCINT6: Pin Change Interrupt source 6.
+The PA6 pin can serve as an external interrupt source for pin change interrupt 0.

+Port A, Bit 7 - ADC7/PCINT7

+- ADC7: Analog to Digital Converter, Channel 7. - PCINT7: Pin Change Interrupt source 7.
 The PA7 pin can serve as an external interrupt source for pin change interrupt 0.

-Table 10-4 and Table 10-5 relate the alternate functions of Port A to the overriding signals shown in Figure 10-6 on page48.
+Table 10-4 and Table 10-5 relate the alternate functions of Port A to the overriding signals shown in Figure 10-6 on page 48.